SPEAKER

 World Steel Dynamics

 Philipp Englin joined World Steel Dynamics in 2008 after a career spanning roles in engineering and corporate strategy functions.
 He worked closely with WSD’s founders as chief executive officer for over a decade, before taking over WSD’s day-to-day operations.
 Along with WSD’s highly capable team of senior practitioners and analysts, he authors WSD’s breakthrough Information Service reports while leading efforts across the full range of WSD products and services from WSD's consulting/advisory practice to its premier industry conferences.
-Englin holds bachelors degrees in mechanical engineering and philosophy from Carnegie Mellon University and a master’s degree in business administration from the University of Pittsburgh.
+Englin holds bachelor's degrees in mechanical engineering and philosophy from Carnegie Mellon University and an M.B.A. from the University of Pittsburgh.

 JANICE LEE